aureoncorner-dotcom/SYSTEMS-ARCHITECTURE-/CTA_18B_V2.0.md

 Current status: Disposable draft.
 Expires the moment you blink.
 Spoon still taps.
 Dick jokes welcome. 🍆📐🚀
 ================================================================================

-LICENSE (CC0 1.0 UNIVERSAL)

-This work is dedicated to the public domain.
-You may copy, modify, distribute, and use this work for any purpose, commercial or non-commercial, without asking permission.

-[Rest of PREFACE through SUMMARY stays exactly as you pasted — all good]

-⭐ END OF CTA-XXIII — OSCILLATORY RESONANCE GEOMETRY (Disposable sketch.
-Delete / rewrite / ignore as needed.)

 ---

 LICENSE (CC0 1.0 UNIVERSAL)